damerell/crawl/crawl-ref/docs/crawl_manual.rst

   attractive, but have proven to be more bane than boon by drawing the attention of the Dungeon's denizens.

   Most Faerie Dragons welcome confrontation and favour the use of destructive spells to deal with enemies who challenge them.
 Their natural attunement to magic reduces the MP cost of spells and negates any hunger generation.
 Their scales shimmer with energy that repels incoming attacks and their bright wings enable continuous flight.
 Faerie Dragons are small and evasive, but they're frail and cannot wear any form of body armour.

+  The reduction in the cost of spells can only reduce the cost of a level 1 spell to 0 MP if there are monsters in view.
+Faerie Dragons are aggressive creatures, and need a focus for their aggression to perform at their best.

 Dwarves
 ========================================